stackhpc/ansible-slurm-appliance/docs/operations.md

 Deploying the additional nodes and applying these changes requires rerunning both Terraform and the Ansible site.yml playbook - follow [Deploying a Cluster](#Deploying-a-Cluster).

 # Adding Additional Packages
-By default, the following utility packages are installed during build:
+By default, the following utility packages are installed during the StackHPC image build:
 - htop
 - nano
 - screen